christopher-m-hosmer/Setting-Up-a-Personal-Defensive-Cybersecurity-Learning-Lab/Setting Up a Personal Defensive Cybersecurity Learning Lab_Part 3.md

     04. In the "Install Content" window, enable all radio buttons and click the "Select Content File(s) to Install" button.

-    05. In the file selection window, click the "Downloads" bookmark in the "Places" pane.
+    05. In the file selection window, click the "+ Other Locations" bookmark in the "Places" pane.

+    06. Navigate to the user's "Downloads" directory.

-    06. Select the "U_CAN_Ubuntu_20-04_LTS_VxRy_STIG_SCAP_1-2_Benchmark.zip" file and click the "Open" button.
+    07. Select the "U_RHEL_8_V1R7_STIG_SCAP_1-2_Benchmark.zip" file and click the "Open" button.

-    07. In the "Install Content" window, click the "Install" button.
+    08. In the "Install Content" window, click the "Install" button.

+    09. Click the "Options" menu and select the "Show Options" menu item.

+    10. In the "Scanning Options" section under "SCAP Processing" check the "Run all SCAP content regardless of applicability" checkbox.

+    11. Click the "Save" button.

-    08. In the "Scan" section on the left of the application interface, click the "Start Scan" button.
+    12. In the "Scan" section on the left of the application interface, click the "Start Scan" button.

-    09. On the side "dash" bar, click the "Files" icon.
+    13. On the "dash" bar, click the "Files" icon.

-    10. In the "Files" application, click on the "Home" bookmark in the left navigation pane.
+    14. In the "Files" application, click on the "Home" bookmark in the left navigation pane.

-    11. Double-click the "SCC" directory in the right navigation pane.
+    15. Double-click the "SCC" directory in the right navigation pane.

-    12. Double-click the "Sessions" directory in the right navigation pane.
+    16. Double-click the "Sessions" directory in the right navigation pane.

-    13. Double-click the directory in the right navigation pane that has the recent date-timestamp of the SCC scan.
+    17. Double-click the directory in the right navigation pane that has the recent date-timestamp of the SCC scan.

-    14. Double-click the "SCC_Summary_Viewer_*.html" file to open the scan results.
+    18. Double-click the "SCC_Summary_Viewer_*.html" file to open the scan results.

-    15. Click the "HTML" link under the "All Settings" column to open the "All Settings Report."
+    19. Click the "HTML" link under the "All Settings" column to open the "All Settings Report."

-    16. Review the report to get an idea of the security posture for a default installation of [Canonical Ubuntu][Ubuntu-Homepage].
+    20. Review the report to get an idea of the security posture for a default installation of [Fedora][Fedora-Homepage].

         >> :warning: **CAUTION**
         >>
         >> Do not skip over reviewing results that passed; those settings may very well be ones that have been modified on a live or competition system, so the user needs to be familiar with those in addition to the checks that failed.

-11. Type `./stigviewer/STIGViewer &` to start the STIG Viewer.
+13. Type `./stigviewer/STIGViewer &` to start the STIG Viewer.

     01. At the top of the application in the menu bar, click the "File" menu and select "Import STIG..." menu item.

-    02. In the file selection window, click the "Downloads" bookmark in the "Places" pane.
+    02. In the file selection window, click the "+ Other Locations" bookmark in the "Places" pane.

+    03. Navigate to the user's "Downloads" directory.

-    03. Select the "U_CAN_Ubuntu_20-04_LTS_VxRy_STIG.zip" file and click the "Open" button.
+    04. Select the "U_RHEL_8_VxRx_STIG.zip" file and click the "Open" button.

-    04. In the "STIG Explorer" tab under the "STIGs" section, check the "Canonical Ubuntu 20.04 LTS ..." entry.
+    05. In the "STIG Explorer" tab under the "STIGs" section, check the "Red Hat Enterprise Linux 8 ..." entry.

-    05. At the top of the application in the menu bar, click the "Checklist" menu and select "Create Checklist - Check Marked STIG(s)" menu item.
+    06. At the top of the application in the menu bar, click the "Checklist" menu and select "Create Checklist - Check Marked STIG(s)" menu item.

-    06. With the "*New Checklist" tab active, at the top of the application in the menu bar, click the "Import" menu and select "XCCDF Results File..." menu item.
+    07. With the "*New Checklist" tab active, at the top of the application in the menu bar, click the "Import" menu and select "XCCDF Results File..." menu item.

-    07. In the file selection window, click on the "Home" bookmark in the left navigation pane.
+    08. In the file selection window, click the "+ Other Locations" bookmark in the "Places" pane.

+    09. Navigate to the user's "Home" directory.

-    08. Double-click the "SCC" directory in the right navigation pane.
+    10. Double-click the "SCC" directory in the right navigation pane.

-    09. Double-click the "Sessions" directory in the right navigation pane.
+    11. Double-click the "Sessions" directory in the right navigation pane.

-    10. Double-click the directory in the right navigation pane that has the recent date-timestamp of the SCC scan.
+    12. Double-click the directory in the right navigation pane that has the recent date-timestamp of the SCC scan.

-    11. Double-click the "Results" directory in the right navigation pane.
+    13. Double-click the "Results" directory in the right navigation pane.

-    12. Double-click the "SCAP" directory in the right navigation pane.
+    14. Double-click the "SCAP" directory in the right navigation pane.

-    13. Double-click the "XML" directory in the right navigation pane.
+    15. Double-click the "XML" directory in the right navigation pane.

-    14. Select the file with "XCCDF-Results" in the filename and click the "Open" button.
+    16. Select the file with "XCCDF-Results" in the filename and click the "Open" button.

-    15. Review all rules by selecting each in the middle pane of the "*New Checklist" tab to gain an understanding of the rule ("Rule Title"), the possible risk to the system if the rule is not followed ("Discussion" section), how to verify that the rule is implemented ("Check Text" section), and how to apply the setting(s) if absent or incorrect on the system ("Fix Text" section) for an installation of [Canonical Ubuntu][Ubuntu-Homepage].
+    17. Review all rules by selecting each in the middle pane of the "*New Checklist" tab to gain an understanding of the rule ("Rule Title"), the possible risk to the system if the rule is not followed ("Discussion" section), how to verify that the rule is implemented ("Check Text" section), and how to apply the setting(s) if absent or incorrect on the system ("Fix Text" section) for an installation of [Fedora][Fedora-Homepage].

         >> :warning: **CAUTION**
         >>